 - copies of correspondence sent by us to the requestor.

 To make a request for informal access please contact either the relevant district office or the Freedom of Information Unit at email@example.com.

-To make a request for Disability Services information contact firstname.lastname@example.org.
+To make a request for information to access your personal information contact firstname.lastname@example.org.